Professor of Military Science

 Phone: (206) 296-5494

 CPT Matt Supan is the Assistant Professor of Military Science and the instructor for MSIII Cadets.
 He enlisted in the Army in 2002 and received an appointment to the United States Military Academy in 2005.
 Upon graduation in 2009, he commissioned into the US Army Signal Corps.
 He has served as a platoon leader, company executive officer, staff officer, and company commander.
 While assigned to the 472nd Signal Company, 4th Stryker Brigade Combat Team at Joint Base Lewis-McChord, he deployed to Iraq in support of Operation Iraqi Freedom (09-10).
 During his most recent assignment as a network planning officer for 1st Armored Division at Fort Bliss, Texas, he deployed in support of Joint Task Force Guantanamo (16-17).
-He grew up in southern Oregon and is married to Tryphena (3+ years).
+He grew up in southern Oregon, is married and has one child.

 SFC(P) Robert Terry is the Military Science Instructor (SMI) responsible for training the foundational skills to the MSI Cadets.
-SFC Terry is an Armor Noncommission Officer (NCO) who has served on active duty for 14 years.
+SFC(P) Terry is an Armor Noncommission Officer (NCO) who has served on active duty for 14 years.
 He has deployed to Iraq in support of Operations Iraqi Freedom and New Dawn and one sustainment tour as a rotational unit to Camp Casey, South Korea.
 SFC Terry’s duty assignments are all enlisted positions in an Armor platoon (M1 Abrams series tank driver, loader, gunner, Tank Commander, and Platoon Sergeant).
-He has served has a Armor Basic Combat Training Drill Sergeant at Fort Bennning Ga; a Drill Sergeant Leader as the United States Army Drill Sergeant Academy; and a Battalion Armor Master Gunner.
-SFC Terry was born in New York and raised in various states along the East Coast, he is married to Carolynne (18 years) and has four children Robert Jr, Keshaun, Raiana, and Briana.
+He has served has a Armor Basic Combat Training Drill Sergeant at Fort Benning Ga; a Drill Sergeant Leader as the United States Army Drill Sergeant Academy; and a Battalion Armor Master Gunner.
+SFC(P) Terry was born in New York and raised in various states along the East Coast, he is married and has four children.

 Human Resources Technician